-Jenna Olem has her sights on the postseason for her softball team this season.
+Jenna Olem has her sights on the postseason for her softball team this spring.

-After a playoff hiatus last season, the softball team is eager to get back into postseason contention.
+After a playoff hiatus last season, the Whitman-Hanson Regional High softball team is eager to get back into postseason contention.

 The growing pains were tough for head coach Jenna Olem’s club in 2016.
 One year after posting a 15-5 regular-season record and earning a spot in the Division 1 South Sectional quarterfinals, W-H entered a state of rebuild, with the departure of many core pieces.
 Eight of the Panthers 12 losses came when they were tied or held a lead heading into the second inning.
 The fourth-year skipper is confident her club, which returns nine players, has learned from its mistakes.